Foyle's War series 3: "The French Drop"

+In occupied France, a British agent named "Facteur" is killed when he steps on a mine after parachuting in near Rouen.
+The agent is linked to a tense standoff between Major General Sir Giles Messinger of MI6, formerly the director of Section D, and Colonel James Wintringham of Special Operations Executive (SOE).
+Back in Hastings, a body is found after an explosion in a bookshop.
+Although it appears that the dead man is Messinger's son William, who had committed suicide, the facts available are inconsistent.
+Following the trail to the SOE and their "dirty warfare" training centre at Hill House, Foyle meets Wintringham and Hilda Pierce.
+With the help of Milner and Stewart, he is slowly able to uncover the true identity of the body and the story behind it.
+Foyle then reveals that William Messinger and Facteur are the same person and that the explosion and body-theft were part of a cover-up in order to avoid SOE being shut down by MI6.
+He decides to remain quiet for now over SOE's blunders regarding the "Facteur" mission and accepts accusations of mis-investigation from Messinger, losing the naval security job he had been hoping for but believing he has best aided the war effort.

 Cast and characters

 In Hastings, Foyle and Milner (whose marriage is now breaking up) spend time dealing with petty crimes and black marketeers.
 Foyle, wanting to do more to help the war effort, goes to the Admiralty to see his brother-in-law Commander Charles Howard in hope of being offered a job at Naval Command in Liverpool.
 This ultimately fails.
-Foyle also has a run-in at SOE with an ex-con called Mason (alias Leo Maccoby) whom he had helped to send to prison some four years earlier.
-Stewart returns to her hometown with Foyle, and they meet her uncle Aubrey Stewart, the local vicar.
+Foyle also has a run-in at SOE with an ex-con called Mason (alias Leo Maccoby) whom he had helped send to prison some four years earlier.
+Stewart returns to her hometown with Foyle, where they meet her uncle Aubrey Stewart, the local vicar.
 This episode features the second of three appearances by the recurring character Hilda Pierce, played by Ellie Haddington (previously in the Series 2 episode "War Games", and then in the Series 5 episode "All Clear"); she then becomes a lead character in Series 8.